forestgrape/coronavirus/index.md

 ### outside is safer
 Outside the viruses get dilluted and then are inactivated faster than inside.
-Due to the inactivation there's no accumulation.
-However infection probability isn't zero outside at close distance.
+Due to inactivation and clearance there's no accumulation.
+However, outside infection probability is not zero just much smaller than inside, especially at close distance there's chance for transmission.

 - [dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [virion destruction](#virion-destruction): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
 - [virion clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.

 #### dilution
-[in work]<br>
 Outside there is much more air per person than inside:
 * In an indoor room with 3 meters high and each person has a distance of 2 meters to the next, there are 12 cubic meters of air per person.
-* In the most densely populated cities the density can reach 100'000 person per square kilometer.
-Additionally assuming that only the lower 150 meters of air are mixed this yields an average of (1'000'000 * 150)/100'000 = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->
+* In the most densely populated cities the population density reaches 100'000 person per square kilometer.
+Assuming that only the lower 150 meters of air are mixed, yields an average of (1'000'000 m^2 * 150 m) / 100'000 persons = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->
 * Large areas/entire world: Assuming mixing of air in the lower 1500 density meters and an average population density of about 15 persons per square kilometer: This means 15 persons/(1'000'000 * 1500 cubic meters) which yields that each person has an average of 100 million cubic meters of air per person.

 #### virion destruction
-[in work]
-- sunlight inactivates virions
-    * the UV part destroys the RNA.
+- sunlight inactivates virions the UV part destroys RNA.
 Even stable DNA in the inner layer of the skin,  protected by outer layer of the skin, a cell membrane and inside a the cell nucleus takes damage from exposure to UV (the more light absorbing melanin the less sunlight reaches the inner layer of the skin).
 - heat
+    particles and surfaces exposed to sunlight reach easily temperatures over 45 degrees.
+At this temperature virions don't stay intact for long [Chan 2011](#chan).

 #### virion clearance
 [in work]